 Retirement Line support Help for Heroes, who work to provide better facilities for British servicemen and women who have been wounded or injured in the line of duty.
 It is a charity close to the heart of our CEO, David Slater, who served in the RAF.
 David said: “I have seen just how difficult it can be for service personnel to make the transition back to civilian life, even more so for those who have to endure rehabilitation for their injuries.”
-A donation of £500 was made in 2016.

-A local man to Retirement Line finally achieved his dream of running the London Marathon in April 2016, ten years after being told he might not walk again following a serious rugby accident.
+A local man to Retirement Line finally achieved his dream of running the London Marathon ten years after being told he might not walk again following a serious rugby accident.
 Retirement Line heard about Tom’s story through a colleague who knows him, and donated £250 to his chosen charities: The Steve Prescott Foundation (which rehabilitates permanently injured rugby players), Guide Dogs for the Blind and the Team George Fund.

 Retirement Line are delighted to sponsor the son of one of our annuity specialists.
-Jake Jarman, aged 14, is a gymnast who hopes to qualify for the 2020 Olympics in Tokyo.
+Jake Jarman, aged 16, is a gymnast who hopes to qualify for the 2020 Olympics in Tokyo.
 He is a member of the Huntingdon Olympic Gymnastics Club and is in the British Top Squad.
 Jake has to travel to the Lilleshall National Sports Centre to train for five days each month with the junior and senior Top Squad, and trains six days a week at his local gym in Huntingdon.
 Jake’s mum, Analeen, said: “we are so grateful – the sponsorship will be a huge help with his travel costs and gym fees.”